UKPLab/sentence-transformers/README.md

 model = SentenceTransformer('name_of_model')
 ```

-The list is increasing as soon was new models increasing.
+The list is increasing as soon as new models increasing.

 ### Sentence Embeddings using BERT
 BERT Sentence Embeddings have been extensively tested and tuned.
-We released the following pre-trained model for your usage:
+We released the following pre-trained models for your usage:

 **Trained on NLI data**